-PRSRT STD

-US POSTAGE

-PAID

-HOUSTON TX

-PERMIT NO 542

-\\\\ OR CURRENT RESIDENT \\\\

-Grand Parkway S., Suite 260

-406 W. Grand Park Katy, Texas 77494

-Montgomery County MUD No. 137

-NICIPALUTILITY

-This annual Drinking Water Quality Report provides information on your District's drinking water.
+HOUSTON TX PERMIT NO 542 PRSRT STD US POSTAGE PAID OR CURRENT RESIDENT MONTGOMERY COUNTY MUNICIPAL JHEILIEYY NO. 166 Annual Drinking Water Quality Report This annual Drinking Water Quality Report provides information on your District's drinking water.
 The United States Environmental Protection Agency (EPA) requires that all drinking water suppliers in the country provide a water quality report to their customers annually.

-En Espanol

-Este reporte incluye informacion importante sobre el agua para tomar.
+En Espanol Este reporte incluye informacion importante sobre el agua para tomar.
 Para asistencia en espanol, favor de llamar al telefono (281) 290-3107.

-Public Participation Opportunities

-The Board of Directors of the District meet at 1:00 PM on the fourth Monday of each month at the offices of Allen Boone Humphries Robinson, 3200 Southwest Freeway, Suite 2600, Houston, TX 77027.
+Public Participation Opportunities The Board of Directors of the District meet at 11:00 AM on the fourth Wednesday of each month at the offices of Allen Boone Humphries Robinson, 3200 Southwest Freeway, Suite 2600, Houston, TX 77027.
 You may mail comments to:

-Montgomery County Municipal Utility District No. 137 Attn: Board of Directors 406 W. Grand Parkway S, Suite 260, Katy, Texas 77494 Or Call: (281) 290-6500 Our Drinking Water Meets All Federal (EPA) Drinking Water Requirements This report is a summary of the quality of the water we provide our customers.
+Montgomery County Municipal Utility District No. 166 Attn: Board of Directors 406 W. Grand Parkway S, Suite 260, Katy, Texas 77494 Or Call: (281) 290-6500 Our Drinking Water Meets All Federal (EPA) Drinking Water Requirements This report is a summary of the quality of the water we provide our customers.
 The analysis was made by using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests and is presented in the following pages.
 We hope this information helps you become more knowledgeable about what's in your drinking water.
-SPECIAL NOTICE PWSID: 1700840 You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
+SPECIAL NOTICE You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
 Infants, some elderly, or immunocompromised persons such as those undergoing chemotherapy for cancer, those who have undergone organ transplants, those who are undergoing treatment with steroids, and people with HIV/AIDS or other immune system disorders can be particularly at risk from infections.
 You should seek advice about drinking water from your physician or health care providers.
 Additional guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at (800) 426-4791.
 Where Do We Get Our Water?

 Our drinking water is obtained from groundwater sources.
-Our water comes from the Evangeline aquifer.
-A Source Water Susceptibility Assessment for your drinking water sources is currently being updated by the Texas Commission on Environmental Quality and will be provided to us this year.
-This information describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+Our water comes from the Evangeline aquifer.TCEQ completed a Source Water Susceptibility for all drinking water systems that own their sources.
+This report describes the susceptibility and types of constituents that may come into contact with the drinking water source based on human activities and natural conditions.
+The system from which we purchase our water received the assessment report.
 The information contained in the assessment will allow us to focus our source water protections strategies.
-Some of this source water assessment information will be available later this year on Texas Drinking Water Watch at dww2.tceq.texas.gov/DWW/.
 For more information on source water assessments and protection efforts at our system, please contact us.

-Montgomery County Municipal Utility District No. 137 Water Sources The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+PWSID: 1700903 Montgomery County Municipal Utility District No. 166 Water Sources The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water before treatment include: microbes. inorganic contaminants, pesticides, herbicides, organic chemical contaminants, and radioactive contaminants.